tne-lab/py-behav-box-v2/docs/tasks.md

 ## Overview

 Behavioral tasks in pybehave are implemented as state machines, the basic elements of which are states and components.
-To create a task, the user develops a *task definition file* written in Python in the *py-behav-box-v2/source/Tasks* folder.
+To create a task, the user develops a *task definition file* written in Python.
+Tasks are associated with a Git submodule contained in the *py-behav-box-v2/source/Local* directory which must have a nested *Tasks* folder.
 Task definitions are hardware-agnostic and solely program for task logic and timing, interacting with hardware or implementation specific
 [Sources](sources.md) and [Events](events.md).
 Pybehave tasks are objects that are all subclasses of the base `Task` class with the ability to override functionality as necessary.